oceanbase/.github/profile/README.md

 ### Get started with OceanBase

+There are many projects in the OceanBase community, all of which can be found on GitHub or [software center](https://en.oceanbase.com/softwarecenter).

+#### OceanBase Kernel

 We have open sourced several million lines of OceanBase database kernel code and corresponding documents:

 - [https://github.com/oceanbase/oceanbase](https://github.com/oceanbase/oceanbase)
 - [https://github.com/oceanbase/oceanbase-doc](https://github.com/oceanbase/oceanbase-doc)

-In addition to the database kernel, we also provide many tools for users, all of which can be found on GitHub or [software center](https://en.oceanbase.com/softwarecenter).

-#### Database Management
+#### Database Management and Monitoring

 Open source projects:

 - [obdeploy](https://github.com/oceanbase/obdeploy): A deployer and package manager for OceanBase.
 - [obproxy](https://github.com/oceanbase/obproxy): A proxy server for OceanBase Database.
 - [ob-operator](https://github.com/oceanbase/ob-operator): A Kubernetes operator for OceanBase Database.
+- [obagent](https://github.com/oceanbase/obagent): A monitor collection framework for OceanBase.
+- [oceanbase-diagnostic-tool](https://github.com/oceanbase/oceanbase-diagnostic-tool): A diagnostic toolkit for OceanBase.

 Community tools: